-Back-to-school time is a great time for your child’s yearly wellness exam, and any sports physicals your child may need for the coming school year.
+Back-to-school is a great time for your child’s yearly wellness exam and any sports physicals your child may need for the coming school year.

-“An annual wellness exam gives your child’s health care provider a chance to check your child’s overall health, look for any emerging problems, answer questions, and offer advice about staying healthy,” says Joia Henson, APRN-CNP, a pediatric nurse practitioner with Kettering Physician Network Pediatrics at the Springboro Health Center.
+“An annual wellness exam gives your child’s health care provider a chance to check your child’s overall health, look for any emerging problems, answer questions, and offer advice about staying healthy,” says Joia Henson, APRN-CNP, a pediatric nurse practitioner.

-In addition, this is the time to make sure that your child’s immunizations are up-to-date.
+In addition, this is the time to ensure that your child’s immunizations are up-to-date.
 Immunizations greatly reduce your child’s risk of serious illness, and schools may require kids to be vaccinated before they can attend.

-Kids should also have regular hearing, vision, and dental checkups—and back-to-school time is a convenient time to get these done.
+Kids should also have regular hearing, vision, and dental checkups—back-to-school is a convenient time to get these done.

-Good health can help kids miss fewer days of school and do better on schoolwork.
+Good health can help kids miss fewer school days and do better on schoolwork.
 In addition to back-to-school physicals, there are more ways to support kids’ health and help them succeed in school.
 Henson suggests you encourage your kids to:

 Get enough sleep.

-Teens need 8 to 10 hours each day, younger kids need 9 to 12 hours, and preschoolers need 10 to 13 hours.
+Teens need 8 to 10 hours daily, younger kids need 9 to 12 hours, and preschoolers need 10 to 13 hours.
 Lack of sleep can cause problems with learning, concentration and mood.